Rest rooms are located straight ahead down the hall from the welcome table, by the

 During the service, we are invited to rise "in body or in spirit" for hymns, and

-we often applaud special music, good news, and the speaker.
-Our service almost always
+we often applaud special music, good news, and such.
+Our service almost always includes

-includes Joys and Concerns (a time to share events and milestones in our lives),
+Joys and Concerns (a time to share events and milestones in our lives), one of our

 We take an offering during the service.
 Give as you are comfortable and able.
-There
+Loose

 At the end of the service, we may stand up and hold hands for a closing song or